redstrate/Physis/README.md

 | Endwalker (6.x)      | ✅     |                                                                                  |
 | Dawntrail (7.x)      | ✅     | Visual formats (models, materials, etc) by Physis crashes the 7.x retail client. |

-Note that only Windows versions of the game is supported at the moment.
+Only Windows versions of the game is supported at the moment.
+Only the latest version in a patch series is supported, but benchmarks for the expansion should be supported.

 ## Usage